Your cookie preferences

 When you’ve chosen an area you’re happy with and begun to look at the property prices, it’s a good idea to speak to an independent mortgage broker.
 They can:

-• Compare mortgages across the market and explain the cost of a taking on a mortgage for the type of home you want to buy
+• Compare mortgages across the market and explain the cost of taking on a mortgage for the type of home you want to buy

 • Go over your personal circumstances to give you a better idea of whether you’ll be able to get a mortgage as large as you need